preference toml

 The Basic Idea

-TOML is not magical.
-It is just readable.
+toml is not magical. it is just readable.

-The useful part is that keys like reward, criterion, preference, critique, revision, and accept_if map onto concepts that recur in RLHF, RLAIF, rubric judging, and self-refinement work.
+the useful part is that keys like reward, criterion, preference, critique, revision, and accept_if map onto concepts that recur in rlhf, rlaif, rubric judging, and self-refinement work.

 Why This Works Better Than Random DSL Flavor

-That matters because empirical work keeps landing on the same pattern: explicit principles, rubrics, critique steps, and structured scoring improve control.
+that matters because empirical work keeps landing on the same pattern: explicit principles, rubrics, critique steps, and structured scoring improve control.

 TOML Example